 - How to Know if Your Aviation Safety Policy Is Complete

 Safety Policy Critical to Aviation SMS Success

-Safety policy is a major asset for building an effective safety culture in aviation SMS programs.
+The Safety Policy component is critical to every aviation SMS that hopes to maximize safety benefits.
 Safety policy should not be tucked away somewhere out of site, or just used to "check the box."